digideskio/web-centric_comp/wcc_a1.md

 The steps to build the solution are

-Building a styling CSS framework to support the site’s
+Building a styling CSS framework to support the site’s styling.

-Below is a rundown of the technologies to be
+Below is a non-exhaustive rundown of the main technologies to be considered when developping the solution.
+The constraints

-#### HTML5 and CSS3 ####
+### HTML5 and CSS3 ###

-The website's and web-app's front-end will be built using **HTML** as markup language and **CSS** as style sheet language.
+The website's and web-app's front-end will be built using **HTML** as markup language, and **CSS** as style sheet language.

-It will be developped adhering the latest W3C specifications of the HyperText Markup Language's and Cascading StyleSheets' syntax and semantics, namely, **HTML5** and **CSS3**.
+It will be developped adhering to the latest W3C specifications of the HyperText Markup Language's and Cascading StyleSheets' syntax and semantics, namely, **HTML5** and **CSS3**.
+Those specifications

 Constraints:
 - Client-side: *Requires an HTML5 compliant user-agent*
-- Server-side: *None*
+- Server-side: *Requires an HTTP Server*

-#### CSS Preprocessing ####

-A CSS preprocessor injects constructs from programming languages into CSS scripting.
-It is a great consideration when seeking to build a CSS framework.
-Preprocessing CSS *cascades* (pun intended) no dependencies down to the clien or server infrastructure since it compiles to scripts in pure CSS3.
+### JavaScript ###

 Constraints:
-- Client-side: *None*
+- Client-side: *Requires a user-agent featuring a JavaScript engine*
 - Server-side: *None*

-#### Linting ####

-A linter is a tool developed to flag non-portable programming constructs or those which do not adhere to the language's semantics or philosophy, generally by means of static source code analysis.
-It is a tool which
-The linters we are to consider for our purposes are **CSSLint**, **JSLint**
+### AJAX / AJAJ ###

+*Asynchronous JavaScript and XML* (**AJAX**) is a methodology employing handling of user-generated events, data retrieval and DOM manipulation to the ends of dynamically adding or modifying the page's content.
+This increases a web page's interactivity, speed and usability.
+The procedure provides the advantage that its server requests are *non-blocking* in nature (requests do not interrupt interaction with the page) and do not require reloading an entire page to display new content which is dependent upon the user's actions.
+In the AJAJ variant, data is transported strictly in **JSON** instead of **XML** or plain-text in AJAX.
+Using raw AJAX/AJAJ calls creates no dependency (on javascript libraries for instance).

 Constraints:
-- Client-side: *None*
-- Server-side: *None*

-### AJAX ###

-*Asynchronous JavaScript and XML* (**AJAX**) is a methodology employing user-generated events handling, data retrieval and DOM manipulation to
-Using raw AJAX calls creates no dependency (on javascript libraries for instance).

-Constraints:
-- Client-side: *A browser sporting a JavaScript engine*
+- Client-side: *A user-agent adhering to the XMLHttpRequest Object Standards*
 - Server-side: *None*

 ### Markdown ###